Pershore – Britain’s ‘Gem Town’ - Allens Caravans Blog

 Pershore Horticultural College

 For a slow afternoon activity, visit the Pershore Horticultural College.
 It sits amongst 60 hectares, and whilst it’s a place of study, the gardens are open to the public.
-There is an arboretum and ornamental garden area that you are permitted to take a leisurely stroll around.
+There is an arboretum and ornamental garden area that you are permitted to take a stroll around.
 There is also a garden centre and a plant nursery, although the latter is only open to the public on set days of the year.

 Street lined with hedges and flower baskets